AlertMend/AlertMend.io/public/blog/load-balancing-long-lived-connections-kubernetes.md

 author: "Arvind Rajpurohit"
 ---

-# Load Balancing and Scaling Long-Lived Connections in Kubernetes

-Understand how Kubernetes handles WebSockets, gRPC, and database connections—and learn how to properly load balance them.

 ## The Challenge

 Kubernetes Services use round-robin load balancing by default, which works well for stateless HTTP requests but can cause issues with long-lived connections like: